ShervanGharari/Quick_Start_Basin_Delineation_Pysheds/README.md

-# Quick_Start_Basin_Delineation
+# Quick Start Basin Delineation

-This repository presents few examples of Bains or catchment delineation using pysheds
+This repository presents few examples for basin/catchment delineation and also river network topology creationg using pysheds.

+### The first example is creating a network topology in the area in which is